 Method 4: Manually Downloading the Files

-Since the problem is caused by the unsigned dll files, you can replace those file with the newer one which will probably solve the problem for you.
+Since the problem is caused by the unsigned DLL files, you can replace those files with the newer one which will probably solve the problem for you.

 - Go here and download all the 3 files from there

 - Go to the folder where you downloaded these files (usually Downloads)

 - Copy the files (Right-click and select Copy)